0xh3xa/algorithms/README.md

 * Simplification 1

-  Count only the most expensive ones, i.e.those that take the most time or where time x frequency is highest.
+  Count only the most expensive ones, i. e. those that take the most time or where time x frequency is highest.

 * Simplification 2

-  Ignore lower order terms, e.g.in 5xN<sup>3</sup> + 20N + 16, ignore the term with N
-  and the constant 16 (which is 16 x N<sup>0</sup>) because they are less significant in comparison with the highest order term.
+  Ignore lower order terms, e. g. in 5xN<sup>3</sup> + 20N + 16, ignore the term with N and the constant 16 (which is 16 x N<sup>0</sup>) because they are less significant in comparison with the highest order term.
 We use *tilde notation* `~` to say that *5 x N<sup>3</sup> + 20 x N + 16 __~ 5 x N<sup>3</sup>__*.
 Technical definition is that for *f(N) ~